wavefrontHQ/docs/pages/doc/registered_queries.md

 tags: [query language]
 sidebar: doc_sidebar
 permalink: registered_queries.html
-summary: Learn how to ingest queries by making them registered queries.
+summary: Learn how to save a query so it runs once a minute, and how to use the query result elsewhere.
 ---

 The registered query functionality allows you to run a query and ingest it back into Wavefront.